Think How to Think: Mitigating Overthinking with Autonomous Difficulty Cognition in Large Reasoning Models: Introduction

-To answer this question, we start from the perspective of cognitive science, specifically the dual-process theory of human reasoning.
-This theory posits that human cognition operates via two distinct but complementary systems: \textit{System 1}, which is fast, concise, and intuitive, and \textit{System 2}, which is slow, deliberate, and analytical~\cite{kahneman2011thinking, evans2013dual}.
+Inspiration for a solution lies in the human cognitive science: the dual-process theory of human reasoning.
+This theory posits a cognitive architecture composed of two distinct but complementary systems: a fast, concise, and intuitive \textit{System 1}, and a slow, deliberate, and analytical \textit{System 2}~\cite{kahneman2011thinking, evans2013dual}.
 Before engaging in problem-solving, humans often perform an initial assessment of a task's difficulty, allowing them to allocate cognitive resources appropriately between these two systems~\cite{efklides2011interactions, flavell1979metacognition}.
 For straightforward tasks, reliance on \textit{System 1} suffices, whereas complex problems necessitate the engagement of \textit{System 2}.
-This metacognitive ability to evaluate task difficulty and adapt reasoning strategies accordingly, however, is lacking in current reasoning models.
-As shown in Fig.~\ref{fig:difficulty-cognition}, DeepSeek-R1-Distill-Qwen2.5-7B frequently conflates easy datasets (e.g., GSM8K~\cite{cobbe2021training}) and hard datasets (e.g., AIME2024), treating them with a uniform level of reasoning complexity.
-These limitations highlight the need for LRMs to develop autonomous difficulty cognition—to ``think how to think''.
+Our empirical analysis (Fig.~\ref{fig:difficulty-cognition}) reveals that they approach disparate tasks—from the straightforward (e.g., GSM8K) to the highly complex (e.g., AIME2024)—with a monolithic and inefficient reasoning strategy.
+These limitations highlight the need for LRMs to develop autonomous difficulty cognition—to ``\textit{think how to think}''.